Earnings

 Mentioned in this article

-The potential downside risk remains if housing market conditions remain volatile and consumer spending weakens further into the spring season, which could pressure sales growth.
-Any cautious commentary regarding the 2026 outlook during the earnings report could challenge Tuesday's stock advance.
+However, underlying risks to the bullish thesis persist.
+If housing market conditions remain volatile and broader consumer spending decelerates further into the spring season, demand for home improvement projects could weaken again, maintaining pressure on sales growth.
+A more cautious or downgraded outlook for fiscal 2026 from management during the upcoming report could challenge the sustainability of Tuesday's share price advance.

 Related Articles